 The USA is a collection of 50 states and some of those states are far more progressive than others when it comes to public transportation.
 Then within those states, some city leaders have been more forward-looking than others as well.
 So while the U.S. has a well-deserved reputation for being obsessed with cars and highways, there are some airports where you have a cleaner, more environmentally friendly way to avoid the traffic.

-Here’s where you can take a local train or metro from the airport to the city center.
+Here’s where you can take a local train to the city center or metro from the airport to downtown.
+Note: This post on public transportation from U.S. airports was updated in May, 2020.

 JFK – New York City